vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 The use of the term in these texts of the Mokṣadharma, however, is ambiguouṣ Thus in MBh 12.239.11cd the ‘complex of the senses’ \( indriyagrāma\) is described as ‘derived

-from the five elements’ \( pa˜

-ncabhautika\), thereby implying its material nature, whereas MBh 187.20 seems to conflate the adhiṣṭhānāni  and the indriyāṇi.
+from the five elements’ \( pañcabhautika\), thereby implying its material nature, whereas MBh 187.20 seems to conflate the adhiṣṭhānāni  and the indriyāṇi.

 18 Frauwallner 1992, 78.